janmikolas/webapp-nette/README.md

 ## Goal
-Create a basic application for working with forms and datagrid on Conttributte.
+Create a basic application for working with forms and datagrid on Contributte.

 Focused on: